 Internet 192.168.10.253 – c201.080a.0000 ARPA BVI1

-Here also it looks we are learning MAC addresses from port FastEthernet 0/0 and Serial 0/0 , lets run our final verification command from PC-1 altogether over the WAN links crossing R1 and R2 over the other side PC-2.
+Here we can see MAC addresses being learned from both FastEthernet 0/0 and Serial 0/0.
+Let’s run our final verification command from PC-1, crossing the WAN links through R1 and R2 to reach PC-2.

 PC-1#ping 192.168.10.2